bc-transit/liveBus-ionbasha/README.md

 # liveBus
-An Android app which allows users to track their bus in real time, using data from the TransLink API.
+An Android app which allows users to track their bus in real time!

+Made using Kotlin language with Android Studio.

+Used Google Maps API to display map, and used TransLink API to gather bus data (i.e. bus longitude/latitude, direction, final destination.)